baentsch/oqs-software/haproxy/README.md

 By default, the appliance connects to an OQS-enabled TLS server running at the DNS name `my.ha.proxy`.
 This name can be changed to a server address of choice by passing a parameter to the startup script `scripts/localapp-run.sh`.

 By default, the appliance is accessible at the localhost port 8082.
-This port can be changed by adapting the relevant number in the script itself.
+This port can be changed by adapting the relevant port number in the script itself.

 ## Putting it all together in a single-host demo environment